Rick History, Family Crest & Coats of Arms

 The surname Rick was first found in Somerset, where they held a family seat during the Middle Ages.

-Important Dates for the Rick family
+Early History of the Rick family

 This web page shows only a small excerpt of our Rick research.
 Another 54 words (4 lines of text) covering the years 1274 and 1333 are included under the topic Early Rick History in all our PDF Extended History products and printed products wherever possible.